cupy/cupy/docs/source/tutorial/convnet.rst

 - :math:`C` denotes the number of channels of those images,
 - :math:`H` and :math:`W` denote the height and width of those images,

 respectively.
-Then, it outputs a fixed-sized vector as membership probability over target object classes.
+Then, it typically outputs a fixed-sized vector as membership probability over the target object classes.
 It also can output a set of feature maps that have the corresponding size to the input image for a pixel labeling task, etc.

+LeNet5
+******

-Here, let's start from defining [LeCun98]_ in Chainer.
+Here, let's start from defining LeNet5 [LeCun98]_ in Chainer.
 This is a ConvNet model that has 5 layers comprised of 3 convolutional layers and 2 fully-connected layers.
 This has been proposed to classify hand-written digit images in 1998.
 In Chainer, the model can be written as follows: